Linfield F.C.: Feeney & Healy (2014–present)

 Former Northern Ireland striker and the country's all-time record international goalscorer David Healy was appointed as Feeney's successor, with Andy Todd staying on as Healy's assistant manager.
 However, in January 2016 Todd also departed the club to join Newport County and reunite with Warren Feeney, who had subsequently been promoted to County's manager following the departure of John Sheridan.
 Todd once again became Feeney's assistant manager.

-Linfield Football Club has scripted a captivating saga in the Northern Irish football scene during the reign of David Healy.
+Linfield Football Club has made history in the Northern Irish football scene during the reign of David Healy.

 Linfield lifted the 2016/17 Irish League title by a marginal 2 points, with Crusaders F.C. coming second.
 The Blues also won the Irish Cup.

 In the 2018/19 season, Linfield reclaimed the Irish League title after finishing fourth in the previous season.

 The curtailed 2019/20 season saw Linfield win the title for a second consecutive season.

 In the same season, Linfield embarked on a memorable European campaign, marginally losing to Qarabağ FK in the UEFA Europa League qualification finals after impressive victories over FK Sutjeska Niksic and Havnar Boltfelag in the semi-finals and quarter-finals respectively.

 The 2020/21 season (in which Northern Irish football fully returned from COVID-19), saw Coleraine and Glentoran emerge as their primary rivals for the title.
 In the end, Linfield acquired their third title in a row.
 They also secured their forty-fourth Irish Cup.

-In the 2021/22 season Cliftonville stood as formidable adversaries for the championship, and it all came down to the wire.
-The Blues clinched the title by a razor-thin one-point margin and remained champions for the fourth season in a row.
+Cliftonville were in contention for the championship for the whole 2021/22 season.
+Linfield won the title by a single point, their fourth consecutive championship.

 Linfield came agonisingly close to reaching the UEFA Conference League proper in the 2022/23 season after losing to FK RFS in the qualification finals.
 However, the team exhibited a commendable performance throughout this European campaign.